 - Create several versions for mission-critical data.
 If the latest version is corrupted - you can revert to the previous one.
 You will lose some data, but not all of it.

 - Check the frequency for changes in data.
-Financial report can be changed once a month.
+The financial report can be changed once a month.
 An SQL database - once every 10 minutes.
 Create different backup plans for different data-sets and use the needed frequency.

 Balance the Bandwidth Usage